 The Bible is clear that God loves you and desires to bless and strengthen you.
 Yes, God will help you overcome this struggle.
 In the Old Testament, the Bible is clear about adultery: “You shall not commit adultery” (Deuteronomy 5:18).
 It is one of the ten commandments.

 Jesus raised the standard, warning, “You have heard that it was said, 'Do not commit adultery.'
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart”* (Matthew 5:27).
-Jesus is not saying that God is a hard Master, or that God’s rules are unfair or impossible.
+Jesus is not saying that God is a hard master, or that God’s rules are unfair or impossible.
 He is saying that our human hearts are weak, our bodies are weaker, and we desperately need God to show us healthy boundaries for our thought lives in addition to the physical.
-God is good, and He wants the very best for you, for your wife and marriage, and even for the other woman.
+God is good, and he wants the very best for you, for your wife, and for your marriage, and even for the other woman.